Vietnam railways – HCMC to Da Nang, Vietnam

 The meal on the left was a cheese-covered sandwich with probably two pounds of cheese, and I couldn’t even chase it down with a beer.

-The middle was $65, and it was not cooked at all so left it and called my credit card company as that is bullshit!
+The middle was $65, and it was not cooked at all, so I left it and called my credit card company, as that is bullshit!

 If you’re from Uruguay, I apologize; the world can see the passion of the people from their football team and their fans!